stuttermess/SugarySpireGameSpecificData/README.md

 6. You're done!
 Launch UTMT (from your own compilation, of course) and the next time you open up Pizza Tower, the changes should be applied!

 # Known Issues
-- So far, I've really only gotten to about half of the content so far.
+- So far, I've really only gotten to about half of the codebase.
 It's helpful and mostly furfilling enough at the moment to release, however!